coopernurse/barrister/README.md

 The basic steps are:

 * Write an IDL file (See: http://barrister.bitmechanic.com/docs.html)
-* Run the `barrister` tool to convert the IDL file to JSON and HTML files
+* Run the `barrister` tool to convert the IDL file to JSON and HTML files (or use the hosted translator -- see below)
 * Install the language binding for the lanuage you're writing the server in (See: http://barrister.bitmechanic.com/download.html)
 * Write a server that implements the interfaces in the IDL